NAMM81/cloud-adoption-framework/docs/organize/cloud-security-policy-standards.md

 The policies and standards should:

-- Reflect the organizations security strategy at a detailed enough way to guide decisions in the organization by various teams
+- Reflect the organizations security strategy at a detailed enough way to guide decisions in the organization by different teams
 - Enable productivity throughout the organization while reducing risk to the organizations business and mission

 **Security policy** should reflect long term sustainable objectives that align to the organizations security strategy and risk tolerance.
 Policy should always address: